The Border Legion (1924 film): Plot

-After Joan Randle (Helene Chadwick) accuses her fiancé Jim Cleve (Antonio Moreno) of being worthless, Jim travels to Idaho where he is wrongly accused of murder.
-He is rescued by Kells (Rockliffe Fellowes), the leader of a band of outlaws known as the Border Legion.
+After Joan Randle accuses her fiancé Jim Cleve of being worthless, Jim travels to Idaho where he is wrongly accused of murder.
+He is rescued by Kells, the leader of a band of outlaws known as the Border Legion.
 Jim decides to join the outlaw band.

 Meanwhile, Joan regrets how she treated her former sweetheart and follows him out West, where she is captured by Kells and is forced to shoot him in self-defense.
 In the coming days, Joan nurses Kells back to health, and the grateful outlaw soon falls in love with her.
 During a mining camp raid, Jim and Joan manage to escape, but while traveling by stagecoach, the legion catches up to them, Jim is shot and left for dead, and Joan is taken captive.

-At the hideout, Kells and Gulden (Gibson Gowland) cut cards to see who ends up with Joan and the gold from the recent raid.
+At the hideout, Kells and Gulden cut cards to see who ends up with Joan and the gold from the recent raid.
 Gulden wins the cut, but just then an injured Jim arrives and tries to save Joan from her dastardly captors.
 During the struggle, Kells and Gulden draw guns on each other, and both are killed in the exchange.
 Jim and Joan are reunited.